 - ensuring all finance related by-laws, policies and procedures are correctly applied

-- coordinating the development of the annual budget for submission to Renewal SA
+- coordinating the development of the annual budget for submission to SA Housing Authority

 - monitoring income and expenditure